 He turned his puppetry hobby into a successful career in 1917, and he also animated an early cartoon film called The First Circus.

-After Tony visited Nantucket for the first time in 1920, he returned frequently with his family over the next two decades.
+After Tony visited Nantucket, Mass. for the first time in 1920, he returned frequently with his family over the next two decades.
 They lived at 47 North Liberty Street.
 Tony opened a shop which began on Federal Street, moved to 38 Center Street, and then eventually relocated to Easy Street.
-He painted many island scenes and sold those, as well.
+He painted many island scenes, which he sold as well.

-In addition, Sarg designed animal-shaped helium balloons for the Macy’s department store in New York, which was the origin of large Thanksgiving Day-parade balloon displays.
+In addition, Sarg designed animal-shaped helium balloons for the Macy’s department store in New York City, which was the origin of large Thanksgiving Day-parade balloon displays.

-Though one biographer called him “America’s Puppet Master,” Sarg fell into hard times and declared bankruptcy in 1939, the same year that he put on his last show.
+With the rise of competing puppet studios, Sarg fell on hard times and declared bankruptcy in 1939, the same year that he put on his last show.
 In 1942, he passed away as a result of a ruptured appendix.

 Scope and Content